- Master's Degree Programmes

 - Make sure that you have all the required documents for each programme you apply to.
 You must submit fully documented application files (including a signed application form) for each of the programmes you apply to.
 If this is not the case, your application will not be considered.

 - After you have gathered all the required documents, send the entire package(s) to University Admissions Finland, Yliopistonkatu 2, FI-00170 Helsinki, Finland.
 University Admissions Finland (UAF) sends detailed information on the status of your application in an e-mail message to the address you give on the on-line Application Form.
 It is applicant's own responsibility to make sure that the e-mail account is valid and working from the beginning of the application period till the decisions are made.
-You can also visit your user account for more information on the status of your application.Further information on application procedure is available at the web pages of the university.
+You can also visit your user account for more information on the status of your application.Further information on application procedure.

 Applications meeting the above criteria of the University and the requirements of the Faculty will be submitted to the disciplines for further assessment.
 Having consulted the boards of the Master’s degree programmes, the discipline coordinators will submit their admissions proposals to the Dean, who decides whether to grant applicants the right to complete a degree.